Parbelaez/personal-portfolio/README.md

 The logo was inspired by an AI-generated one, from [LOOKA](https://looka.com/), but created manually using Google fonts and [Fontawesome](https://fontawesome.com/) icons

-The color scheme is based on different shades of grey, except for the tiles, which were thought as pastel-color items, so their inherent opacity matches the seriousness of the header and the footer.
+The color scheme is based on different shades of grey, except for the tiles, which were thought of as pastel-color items, so their inherent opacity matches the seriousness of the header and the footer.

 ### Fonts

 Google Fonts is the source of the typography:

-[Poppins](https://github.com/itfoundry/poppins): is a geometric sans serif typeface developed by Indian Type Foundry and Jonny Pinhorn.
+[Poppins](https://github.com/itfoundry/poppins) is a geometric sans serif typeface developed by Indian Type Foundry and Jonny Pinhorn.

 ### Icons and images